curl/everything-curl/protocols-protocols.md

 widely on the big Internet, then chances are we will change foot and instead decide to act like those others.
-If a server refuses to talk with us when we think we follow the spec but works fine when we bend the rules every so slightly, then we probably end up bending them exactly that way - if we can still work successfully with other implementations.
+If a server refuses to talk with us when we think we follow the spec but works fine when we bend the rules every so slightly, then we probably end up bending them exactly that way—if we can still work successfully with other implementations.

 Ultimately, it is a personal decision and up for discussion in every case